ph-ash/documentation/README.md

 ## What is Phash?

-Phash is a set applications to provide a PHP based monitoring dashboard, monitoring data gathering and distribution.
+Phash is a set of applications to provide a PHP based monitoring dashboard, monitoring data gathering and distribution.

 * [ph-ash/board](https://github.com/ph-ash/board)